1973 Major League Baseball postseason: Baltimore Orioles vs. Oakland Athletics

 This was the second postseason meeting between the Orioles and Athletics.
 They previously met in the ALCS in 1971, which the Orioles won in a sweep before falling in the World Series.
-The Athletics defeated the Orioles in five games to advance to the World Series for the second year in a row (in the process denying a rematch of the 1969 World Series between the Mets and Orioles).
+This time, the Athletics returned the favor, defeating the Orioles in five games to advance to the World Series for the second year in a row (in the process denying a rematch of the 1969 World Series between the Mets and Orioles).

 Jim Palmer pitched a five-hit complete-game shutout as the Orioles took Game 1.
-Rollie Fingers helped secure Game 2 for the Athletics by holding off a potential rally by the O's.
-In Oakland, the Athletics prevailed in an ugly extra-inning Game 3 as Bert Campaneris hit a walk-off home run in the bottom of the eleventh.
-In Game 4, the Orioles came back from a 4–0 deficit late to force a fifth game.
-However, Catfish Hunter pitched a five-hit complete-game shutout as the Athletics won 3–0 to secure the pennant.
+Catfish Hunter threw seven solid innings as the Athletics took Game 2 to even the series heading to Oakland.
+The Athletics prevailed in an long extra-inning Game 3 as Bert Campaneris hit a walk-off home run in the bottom of the eleventh.
+In Game 4, the Athletics led 4-0 and were nine outs away from the pennant, then the Orioles rallied - in the top of the seventh, Brooks Robinson got the Orioles on the board with an RBI single, then Andy Etchebarren hit a three-run home run to tie the game at four, and then Bobby Grich hit a solo homer in the top of the eighth to put the Orioles in the lead for good, capping off an improbable comeback to force a fifth game.
+However, Hunter pitched a five-hit complete-game shutout as the Athletics won 3–0 in Game 5 to secure the pennant.
+Game 5 was the least attended winner-take-all game in postseason history, drawing only 24,265 fans - half the capacity of Oakland Coliseum.

-Both teams would meet one more time in the ALCS the next year, which the Athletics won in four games.
+Both teams would meet one more time in the ALCS the next year, which the Athletics won in four games en route to completing a World Series three-peat.

+The Orioles would eventually win the pennant again in 1979 over the California Angels in four games before falling in the World Series.